 Nominated for six Tony Awards, the musical set against the backdrop of the Civil Rights movement tells the story of Caroline, "the African-American maid of a Southern Jewish couple, and a confidant to their young son, Noah.
 When Caroline is enlisted in a plan to teach Noah a lesson about leaving change in his pockets, the tide of social change begins to affect her life first-hand."

-Bay Area favorite C. Kelly Wright (A Little Princess, Crowns, Into the Woods, Dessa Rose, Memphis) stars in the title role of the "implacable, indestructible" maid Caroline, a woman "caught 'tween the Devil and the muddy brown sea."
+Bay Area favorite C. Kelly Wright ( A Little Princess, Crowns, Into the Woods, Dessa Rose, Memphis) stars in the title role of the "implacable, indestructible" maid Caroline, a woman "caught 'tween the Devil and the muddy brown sea."

 Julian Hornik (TheatreWorks' Merrily We Roll Along) portrays young Noah, and Valisia Lekae (Broadway casts of 110 in the Shade and The Threepenny Opera) plays Caroline's daughter Emmie, the role that won Anika Noni Rose a Tony in 2004.

+James Monroe Iglehart ( Spelling Bee on Broadway) appears as both the demonic basement dryer and the "drifting, driverless orphaned ship of State," as represented by the Bus.
 Also featured in the cast are Anise Ritchie as the Moon, Eileen Tepper (national tours of Fiddler on the Roof and Les Miserables) as Rose, Allison Blackwell as Dotty, Ryan Drummond (television's "Veronica Mars") as Stuart, Randy Nazarian as Mr. Stopnick, Jesse Caldwell as Grandpa Gellman and Roberta Morris as Grandma Gellman.
 Dawn Troupe, Adrienne Muller and Marsha Lawson collectively play the role of Caroline's radio.

 TheatreWorks opens its 39th season June 18 with the West Coast Premiere of Stephen Schwartz's musical "album" Snapshots.